abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

    - In the Typped package the handler functions are not made into directly-callable methods of the token subclasses.
-Instead, they are stored with the `PrattParser` instance.
-Access is keyed by the token label as well as by other data.
+Instead, they are stored with the `PrattParser` instance in a ``ConstructTable`` object instance.
+Access is keyed in a tree by the token label as well as by other data.
 This is because the Typped package generalizes to allow for multiple head and tail handlers, which are looked up and dispatched before being called.  |br|

    - Outside of an error condition the algorithm never even looks at the precedence of a token having *only* a head handler (i.e., a token which can